 Germanic American Institute | St Paul

-The Germanic Institute does not have public hours but holds annual events open to the public.
+The Germanic Institute does not have public hours but holds annual events open to the public, like its spring egg hunts.

 Deals: FREE Deutsche Tag weekend events in June.